 One way to do this is through active sourcing.
 This involves actively approaching potential applicants and getting them excited about the company.
 Social media channels such as LinkedIn offer a good platform for this.
 The company's own career site should also be optimised to attract applicants.

-In summary, the war for workforce requires a rethink in recruitment and the end of "post and pray" in recruitment is a necessary development.
+In summary, the war for workforce requires a rethink in recruiting and the end of "post and pray" in recruitment is a necessary development.
 Recruiters need to be more proactive in sourcing candidates and use a variety of methods to reach a diverse group of job seekers.
 This will lead to a more effective and efficient recruitment process and ultimately produce better candidates for the job.